RetroDECK/ES-DE/USERGUIDE-DEV.md

 This opens the metadata editor for the currently selected game file or folder.

+### Enter folder (override folder link)

+If the current game is a folder which has a _folder link_ configured (meaning it points to a file inside the folder structure that will be launched when pressing the _A_ button), then this entry will appear in the menu.
+It simply overrides the link and enters the folder just as if no link would have been configured.
+The folder link functionality is described in more detail below.

 ## Metadata editor

 In the metadata editor, you can modify the metadata, scrape for game info and media files, clear the entry which will delete all metadata and game media files, or delete the entire game which also removes its file on the filesystem.
 When manually modifying a value, it will change color from gray to blue, and if the scraper has changed a value, it will change to red.
 When leaving the metadata editor you will be asked whether you want to save any settings done manually or by the scraper.